Sam-Neale/Gradr/README.md

 # Gradr
 Gradr is an open source grade management application for teachers.
+Simply insert your students and assignments to begin.